Sorry, you need to enable JavaScript to visit this website.

 Information on peer support options and improvement networks.

-Join our weekly knowledge sharing events
+Join our all-force knowledge sharing events

-Our knowledge sharing events provide opportunities that support everyone in policing to reduce crime and keep people safe.
+Our knowledge sharing events (KSEs) provide opportunities that support everyone in policing to reduce crime and keep people safe.
 They enhance professionalism, encourage consistency and improve leadership at all levels through discussion, sharing good practice and supporting forces to understand complex areas.

 KSEs also offer networking and continuing professional development (CPD) opportunities covering areas across operational and organisational policing.